Discerning Dog Dermatitis: Reasons and a Remedy for Rashes

 More often than not, identifying a specific allergen can involve skin allergy tests, a blood test, and (especially with food allergies) a "trial and error" process of elimination.
 See our Complete Guide to Canine Food Allergies for more on this hot-button topic.

 Atopic dermatitis (atopy, or atopic eczema) is the most common form of canine dermatitis and itching.
-It may come about due to an allergen, but in some cases, a genetically-predisposed immune system reaction may be the cause with no identifiable allergen.
+It mainly comes about due to an allergen sensitivity, but in some cases, a genetically-predisposed immune system reaction may be the cause with no identifiable allergen.

 Persistent pruritus (itching) is a key sign of atopy and allergic dermatitis, and you may notice pink or red lesions (rash), flaky skin, and hair loss where the the itching is most severe.